 Although these new laws are key successes for Republicans’ voter suppression agenda, voting rights groups are fighting to stop them from going into effect and harming voters in the next election.
 And, although these suppression bills have been signed into law, they would be significantly impeded if Congress passes federal voting rights legislation such as the For the People Act.

 While these laws are being challenged, it’s important to remember the scale of Republican ambitions to suppress voters.
 Five voter suppression laws passed in Texas last session — but dozens more were proposed by Republican legislators, each attempting to further restrict ballot access in new and shocking ways.

 Here are just a few bills that failed to make it out of legislative debate in Texas:

-- H.B.
-3080 would have required any voters wishing to cast a mail ballot to submit their thumbprint as a form of identity verification.
+H.B.
+3080 would have required any voters wishing to cast a mail-in ballot to submit their thumbprint as a form of identity verification.

 The legislative session ended before these bills could advance to the governor, which means they are dead — for now.
 But it is clear that Texas Republicans will go to extreme ends to make it harder for their constituents to make their voices heard.

 As you watch the current special session and keep track of the new omnibus suppression bill that Republicans are pushing, remember that suppressive provisions have already been successfully enacted in the state this year, and that the legal challenges against them that are currently being litigated will have a significant effect on the state’s next elections.